-(iii) the child's feelings about severance of the parent-child relationship; and letters.
+(iii) the child's feelings about severance of the parent-child relationship; and contact with the children through letters.
 She also avers that the juvenile court clearly erred in finding, pursuant to FL § 5-323(d)(4)(i), that the children were not emotionally bonded to her.
 We will consider each contention in turn.

-(iv) the likely impact of terminating parental rights on the child's wellbeing.
+(iv) the likely impact of terminating parental rights on the child's well-being.